Ukrainian architecture: Classicism

+Empire style, Eclecticism and Historicism

 During the early 19th century a new popular direction of architecture in Ukrainian lands was represented by Empire style.
 Prominent structures in this style are the Contracts House, Askold Grave Church and Monument to the Magdeburg Rights in Kyiv, all constructed according to the projects of Andrey Melensky, churches in Khorol, Romny, Lubny, Pyriatyn and Pryluky, belfry of the Dormition Cathedral in Kharkiv (1844), city halls in Kharkiv, Kyiv, Poltava, Lviv, Chernivtsi, Kamianets-Podilskyi.

 After the ban on use of native Ukrainian styles in construction of churches, which was introduced by the Russian imperial government in 1801, Ukrainian architecture was dominated by classical projects approved by authorities in Moscow and Saint Petersburg.
 Elements of Ukrainian national style were better preserved in Western Ukrainian lands.
 19th-century architecture in major Ukrainian cities such as Kyiv, Odesa, Kharkiv, Lviv, Chernivtsi and Kherson developed under the influence of Eclecticism, Renaissance Revival and other popular European styles.
 Under the influence of Romantic ideas, in the latter half of the 19th century the so-called Russo-Byzantine style became popular, especially in church architecture.
 Major buildings which belong to this style include the Saint Vladimir Cathedral in Chersonesus, the rebuilt Church of the Tithes and St. Volodymyr's Cathedral in Kyiv, reconstruction of the Dormition Cathedral in Volodymyr, and Annunciation Cathedral in Kharkiv.